-Our study focused in part on the role of microbial vs classical foodwebs in these two regions.
-We used the inverse approach to test the assumptions that the bloom in NABE was not a 'classical' phytoplankton bloom and that the microbial processes were more significant than classical food web processes.
+Our study focused in part on the role of microbial vs classical food webs in these two regions.
+We used the inverse method (Vézina and Platt 1988) to test the conclusion that the bloom in NABE was not a 'classical' phytoplankton bloom and that the microbial processes were more significant than classical food web processes.
 For the western Antarctic Peninsula, we set out to better understand the relative role of the microbial food web vs. the classical food web.
-We compared the results from both regions to compare spring blooms of similar magnitude occurring in very different regions.
+We compared the results from spring blooms of similar magnitude occurring in very different regions.